 Designing your baby’s nursery is an exciting part of preparing for their arrival—but it can also feel overwhelming.
 With so many decisions to make and products to consider, it’s easy to feel lost in the sea of crib styles, paint colors, and baby gear.
-To simplify the process, here’s a practical guide that breaks down the must-haves when planning your newborn’s space—so you can create a safe, functional, and peaceful nursery with confidence.
-You can also check out my other blog on all the essentials to add to your baby registry.

 Safety Must-Haves